What is egg donation?

 X-ray of the uterus (HSG) or ultrasound or hysteroscopy

-“Mock cycle”- estrogen skin patches for several weeks, followed by an ultrasound to assess the lining of the uterus, followed by progesterone cream or suppositories or injections for 7-10 days, followed by an endometrial biopsy (small sample from the uterine cavity to assess the readiness of the lining for implantation). the mock cycle lasts approximately 4 weeks.
+“Mock cycle” (optional)- estrogen pills, injections, or skin patches for several weeks, followed by an ultrasound to assess the lining of the uterus, followed by progesterone cream or suppositories or injections for 7-10 days, followed by an endometrial biopsy (small sample from the uterine cavity to assess the readiness of the lining for implantation). the mock cycle lasts approximately 4 weeks.

 Preparation of donor: